jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         they cannot be placed in the presence of extensive apical lesions and/or active periodontal pathology.</p>\n"
     - question: Is it always necessary to extract the third molars or wisdom teeth?
-      answer: "<p>Definitely not.
+      answer: "<p>Definitely not!
 They should be removed when they are unable to erupt due to lack of space and remain included, when generate pain or chronic discomfort, when erupt in a bad position, when interfere with occlusion or bite or when they suffer carious lesions of considerable extent.</p>\n"